vbaconnet-ledger/developer-portal/_docs/nano-app/ui-flow-video.md

 ## UI Flow

-Please create your flow following the Ethereum example.
+Please create your flow following [the Ethereum example](../docs/eth-flow.pdf).

 ## Video

-Video of your application running on the Ledger device
+On the video demo you must:
-- Verify public address on the Ledger device
+- Verify a public address on the Ledger device
-- Display transaction information before allowing signature
+- Display the transaction information before allowing the signature
 - Reject a transaction on the Ledger device
 - Sign a transaction on the Ledger device